Dick Button: Professional

 Button decided to enter Harvard Law School in the fall of 1952.
 Because of the time commitments, Button retired from amateur skating that year to focus on law school.
-He completed a Bachelor of Laws (LL.B.) degree in 1956 and was admitted to the bar in Washington, D.C.
+He completed a Bachelor of Laws (LL.B.) degree in 1956 and was admitted to the bar in the District of Columbia.

-Following his retirement from competition, Button signed on to skate with the Ice Capades during his law school vacations.
+Following his retirement from competition, Button had a short career performing in ice shows.
+He signed on to skate with the Ice Capades during his law school vacations.
 He toured with Holiday on Ice.
 He co-produced "Dick Button's Ice-Travaganza" for the 1964 New York World's Fair, starring 1963 World Champion Donald McPherson, but the ice show lost money and closed after a few months.

-As founder of Candid Productions, he created a variety of made-for-television sports events, including the World Professional Figure Skating Championships, Challenge of Champions, Dorothy Hamill specials for HBO.
+As founder of Candid Productions, he created a variety of made-for-television sports events, including the World Professional Figure Skating Championships, Challenge of Champions, and Dorothy Hamill specials for HBO.
 As an actor, Button performed in such films as The Young Doctors and The Bad News Bears Go to Japan starring Tony Curtis.
-He appeared in television roles, including Hans Brinker and Mr. Broadway.
+He appeared in television roles, including Hans Brinker and Mr. Broadway, as well as appearing in a 1995 episode of Animaniacs, voicing himself in the three-part segment "All the Words in the English Language".

+Figure skating historian James R. Hines said that it was in roles other than as a skater in which Button has had the greatest influence on the sport.
+As Hines states, "Perhaps no name is better known in figure skating, a result of his visibility for more than 40 years as a commentator. ...Through that forum, he had the opportunity to champion the sport more than any other person".
+Hines also says that Button's commentating career gave him a 40-year long historical perspective.
 Button provided commentary for CBS's broadcast of the 1960 Winter Olympics, launching a decades-long career in television broadcast journalism.
 He did commentary for CBS's broadcast of the 1961 United States Figure Skating Championships.
 Beginning in 1962, he worked as a figure skating analyst for ABC Sports, which had acquired the rights to the United States Figure Skating Championships as well as the 1962 World Figure Skating Championships.
-During ABC's coverage of figure skating events in the 1960s, 1970s and 1980s, Button became the sport's best-known analyst, well known for his frank and often caustic appraisal of skaters' performances.
+During ABC's coverage of figure skating events in the 1960s, 1970s, and 1980s, Button became the sport's best-known analyst, well known for his frank and often caustic appraisal of skaters' performances.
 He won an Emmy Award in 1981 for Outstanding Sports Personality – Analyst.
-Although other U.S. television networks aired the Winter Olympics from the 1990s onward, Button still appeared on ABC's broadcasts of the U.S. and World Figure Skating Championships until ABC removed them from its broadcast schedule in 2008.
+Although other U.S. television networks aired the Winter Olympics from the 1990s onward, Button still appeared on ABC's broadcasts of the U.S. and World Figure Skating Championships until ABC quit televising them in 2008.

+According to writer and figure skating historian Ellyn Kestnbaum, for viewers who had never viewed the sport live before seeing it on television, Button "in effect educated [an] entire generation in how to watch skating".